Over the past couple of years, fashion retailer H&M has been slowing down its physical store expansion strategy.

 H&M’s mobile site is usable, but there are a few areas for improvement.
 For example, the navigation is sometimes confusing.

-Here, I’ve selected ‘men’ from the homepage, and would expect to see some other navigational options for product categories – shirts, jeans etc. Instead I have this page with no obvious way to find products.
+An example of this is one of H&M’s previous landing pages, here I selected ‘men’ from the home page, and would expect to see some other navigational options for product categories – shirts, jeans etc. Instead, I found this page with no obvious way to find products.

 There are other issues too.
-For example, information on product pages is relatively sparse.
-For example, clicking on the delivery and payment link brings up this message.
+For example, information on product pages can be relatively sparse.
+Previously, clicking on the delivery and payment link brought up this message.

 People will be expecting some detail on delivery costs and timescales, as this impacts on their decision to buy or not.
 This doesn’t help at all, and customers have to add items to their basket before finding out costs and options.